Your College Finance Strategy

 Build Credit while on Campus

 Students fresh out of high school often have little credit to speak of.
 While you’re in college you can actually begin building a valuable credit score.
 Student loans will provide you with ample opportunity.
 If you have the option to make interest only payments and if they are manageable, you might opt to do it.
 This way you are only required to make minimal monthly payments, but every time you do so you help boost your credit score.
+Though a word of caution: Defaulting on your loan is the perfect way to trash your credit and that of your cosigner's, if any.

 How to Keep On Top of Your Debt